MayaPosch/Sarge/README.md

 	}

 Only dependencies are a reasonably modern C++ compiler, capable of supporting at least C++11 (STL datastructure improvements).

+## Supported flag types ##

+Sarge supports both short and long options, prefixed by one or two dashes ('-') respectively.

+Short option: `-h`.

+Long option: `--help`.

+Options can optionally be followed by a value string.
+This has to be noted when registering the flag with Sarge in one's code.

+It's also supported to supply multiple short options combined to Sarge, e.g.: `-hnklm`.
+Important here is that options which require a value to follow them have to always be at the end of such a chain.

+Providing a string without flag associated with them is at this point not supported.

 ## Compiling the test application ##